nelson-90/CTk-DNAC/README.md

-# CTk-DNAC
+## CTk-DNAC

+### Introduction

-Python program with graphic interface to retrieve information from Cisco DNA Center.
+Python program with graphic interface (Custom Tkinter) to retrieve information from Cisco DNA Center.

+So far it counts with two functionalities:

+- List Devices
+- Execute Show Commands